mbrubake/cvpr2021-nf_in_cv-tutorial/index.md

 layout: default
 ---

 This half-day CVPR 2021 tutorial will cover Normalizing Flows and Invertible Neural Networks with a specific focus on applications in computer vision.
+The tutorial will be held in the morning tutorial session on June 20, 2021 as a live, interactive lecture on Zoom and is available to registered CVPR attendees only.
+The Zoom link will be available through the CVPR online platform.

 ### Background